MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ```

 Athough we could run our first node, it was a plain python script, not using any components of ROS.
-Let's upgrade hello world to a more *ROS-like* hello world:
+Let's upgrade hello world to a more *ROS-like* hello world.
+We import the `rclpy` which is the ROS2 python API and we start using the most basic functions of `rclpy` like `init()`, `create_node()` and `shutdown()`.
+If you want to already deep-dive in the the API functions you can find more details [here](https://docs.ros.org/en/jazzy/Concepts/Basic/About-Client-Libraries.html#the-rclpy-package).

 ```python
 #!/usr/bin/env python3